 In this case, Stock A is considered less volatile than the market as its beta of 0.611 indicates that the stock experiences 39% less volatility than the Index ABC.

-It’s very difficult to calculate all the above ratios and compare mutual funds before investing especially in a country like India where there are more than 2500 active schemes.
+It’s very difficult to calculate all the above mutual fund ratios and compare before investing especially in a country like India where there are more than 2500 active schemes.
 So StockEdge provides all the above ratios calculated for all the mutual funds’ schemes so it becomes easy for the users to compare and analyze before investing.
 All you need to do is download the application click on the Mutual Fund tab, and explore.
 Steps to be followed:

 - Click on the M.F tab on the home screen of the application.

 - Click on Classes and select the type (Equity, Debt, Hybrid, Others).
 For e.g.:- You select Equity and select “Market Cap Fund – Large & Mid Cap”.

 - You can select the different schemes and can compare their mutual fund ratios like in the picture depicted below:-

 - Select the first fund and scroll towards the right to check the mutual fund ratios section.
 Now you can compare the ratios with other funds and schemes and use this information along with other parameters.
 Also, you can check the holdings of the fund by clicking on the section.

 So StockEdge is the only platform where you get filtered information, which helps in making your analysis faster, better, and easier within minutes.
 So what are you waiting to start using Stock and Mutual Fund Analytics today and become a profitable and smart trader cum investor.

 Click here to know more about the Premium offering of StockEdge.

 You can check out the desktop version of StockEdge using this link.